-Since we stopped normal business in mid-March, most people have stayed home for fear of the virus, other concerns like employment, or fear of burdening the health care system.
-Many of you who have come to our office in the past might have seen a number of people in the waiting room - this has all changed.
-I do not think there has been a time when there was more than one or two in the waiting room in the past six weeks!
+Since March, most people have stayed home.
+We have been “on pause” for fear of the virus, for other concerns like employment, or fear of burdening the health care system.
+Many of you who have come to our office in the past might have seen a number of people in the waiting room -this has all changed.
+We are spreading out office times and spaces for your safety.

-We have screened every patient and will continue to do so.
+At hudsonENT, every active patient is screened and will continue to be for the foreseeable future.
 Our rooms are sprayed and wiped between every patient and time is given to the room for air exchange.
 We have invested in negative pressure filter systems that will clean the air in the exam room after each patient visit.
 Hudson ENT continues to practice with STRINGENT precautions to protect you and our staff.

 We have been able to PIVOT nicely during this difficult time, and have kept our staff employed.
 We have implemented telemedicine and plan to continue it for the foreseeable future – it makes very good sense for many.
 But now we will return to in-office visits and encourage our patients to feel secure in making an appointment.

 The current situation: If you have any of the following symptoms -

 Symptoms may appear 2-14 days after exposure to the virus.

 New loss of taste or smell